Lincoln Motor Company: Sales

 Lincoln achieved its two best U.S. sales years to date in 1989 (200,315) and 1990 (231,660).
 This followed the redesign of the Continental for 1988 and the Town Car for 1990.
+In 2023, Lincoln sold 81,444 vehicles, with about half of those sales coming from the Lincoln Corsair.

 Branding history

 In 1927, Lincoln adopted a greyhound as a hood ornament, used into the 1930s.
 As a replacement for the greyhound, Lincoln adopted a knight's helmet hood ornament, used before World War II.
 On the front fascia, Lincoln adopted a coat of arms with a red cross.
 Following the war, Lincolns adopted a rocket-style hood ornament until 1958.

 Since 1958, Lincoln has used a framed four-pointed star as its brand logo.
 Introduced on the Continental Mark II in 1956, the four-point star has undergone various modifications in appearance, but has remained nearly unchanged since 1980.
 Since 2018, an illuminated version of the front grille badge has been offered as an option.